Instructors

 Junior-2nd degree black belt (jun-nidan)

 Started training in Aikido in 2002 at the University of Michigan Aikido Club in Ann Arbor.
-Attended both University of Michigan and Genyokan (AYANA headquarters) Aikido classes.
-Awarded Outstanding Class Attendance in Ann Arbor from 2005 to 2008 from AYANA.
+Attended both University of Michigan and Genyokan Aikido classes.
+Awarded Outstanding Class Attendance in Ann Arbor from 2005 to 2008.
 Became a certificated instructor in 2008.
 Began training at Kobukan in 2009.

 Jennifer Koper